I left my position at Goethe University in March 2015. This page is outdated. Current information (including downloads) can be found on my main page

 The code has not been audited or debugged in large scale (it should work, but don't bet the farm on it).
 It is also not particularly optimized, neither for efficiency, nor for readability.
-(But it should be quite fast.)
+(But the bottleneck seems to the parsing of the XML files, so there should be no need to optimize the other parts for efficiency.)
 Also, same files use white space as indentation, others tabs.
 Sorry.

 The way the prettification algorithm is used is particularly ugly: Instead of prettifying the inferred regular expression in a tree type data structure, the expression is inferred as string, which is then parsed and prettified.
 A nice implementation would skip the intermediate string representation.
 This is one of the reasons why, if your element names contain any fancy unicode stuff, something might break.

 Apart from the algorithms in the paper, this implementation also uses an additional post-processing step that makes the expressions prettier (e.g., turns nested expressions like

 (a|b|c|d), etc.) The language theoretic details can be found in a half-finished technical report that is available from Dominik D. Freydenberger.